AllenInstitute/ARBORS/README.md

 ----------------------------
 can be run in the following configurations:
 1. give two swc files and compute the tree similarity
-2. give a directory of swc files and comput the tree similariy for all pairs of cells
+2. give a directory of swc files and compute the tree similarity for all pairs of cells

-tree_compare_test (TODO)
+tree_compare_test
 ------------------------------
-test code to ensure repo is running properly
+test code to ensure repo is running properly.
+Currently only runs length similarity function and max_depth=1.
+Ensures that a self to self similarity is equal to zero.